 This also helps if you keep an inventory of supplies that you write off for your business.

-Trent just started a Limewashing Business and he has continual use supplies, like ladders and brushes, that he can write off those equipment purchases, track mileage for those deductions, as well as health insurance.
+Trent just started a Limewashing Business and he has continual use supplies, like ladders and brushes.
+He can write off those equipment purchases, track mileage for those deductions, as well as health insurance.
 He created a limited liability company, so record keeping is key!

 Be as detailed as possible when creating your spreadsheet.
 Let me know if you have any questions and I'm happy to help out!